Conduct Policies and Administrative Procedures

 1. In this case, the student might receive a Violation Form from a Hall Director, the University Police, or other faculty or staff member.
 The Violation Form will contain information about the alleged violation; including date, location, and nature of the incident.
 The student may choose to resolve the matter at this level by accepting responsibility and prescribed sanctions.
 If the student wishes to discuss the incident and prescribed sanctions with the person who prepared the notice of conduct violation, s/he must contact that person within 48 hours of receiving the Violation Form.
 A meeting will then be held to finalize facts around the incident and sanctions.
 Following that meeting, the person who prepared the Violation Form will decide the appropriate resolution of the complaint.
 Decisions made in meetings are final if sanction is less than probation.
 In the event that the complainant is the first hand observer of the incident, and a meeting is requested, then an alternate staff member will conduct the meeting.
 A summary of the resolution will be filed in the Office of Conduct and Mediation and becomes part of the respondent student’s disciplinary file.

 2. If one of the sanctions includes probation, the respondent may request a review.
 The scope of the review is limited to a) affirm or reduce the sanction, and b) determine if a preponderance of the evidence supported the finding of responsibility.
 The respondent is eligible for a review only after s/he meets with the complainant.
-A written request for review must be delivered to the Office of Conduct and Mediation within two (2) work days after the Violation Form is finalized between the complainant and respondent.
-In the event the student chooses not to return the completed form within 48 hours, then resolution of the case becomes final.
+A written request for review must be delivered to the Office of Community Standards within two business days after the Violation Form is finalized between the complainant and respondent.
+In the event the student chooses not to return the completed form within two business days, then resolution of the case becomes final.

 3. If a student is charged with a second violation which does not rise to the level of a separation sanction then the complainant and respondent can meet informally to resolve the case.
 This meeting is an opportunity for the respondent to discuss the allegations of misconduct with the complainant, which may be a Residence Hall Director, UNH Police Officer, or other University professional staff member, or University student.
 During the Informal Meeting, the respondent will be invited to discuss and review information contained in the incident report, and will be encouraged to ask questions concerning all charges against him or her, as well as the available options for resolution within the UNH student conduct system.
 If an agreement is reached at the Informal Meeting, it will be summarized in a written formal agreement containing the violation(s) of the Student Code of Conduct for which the respondent has accepted responsibility, and the agreed upon sanctions.
-This written agreement becomes part of the student's disciplinary file that is maintained in the Office of Conduct and Mediation.
+All agreements on responsibility and sanctions are subject to final approval of the Director of Community Standards or designee.
+This written agreement becomes part of the student’s disciplinary file that is maintained in the Office of Community Standards.

 a.
 Misconduct that caused physical harm to others